A Tougher Road With Biden: The World Leaders Who Banked On Trump

 How it might change under Biden

-The former vice president has cast the kingdom as a "pariah" — making it clear Mohammed bin Salman would likely have a tougher time making inroads with a potential Biden administration.
+The former vice president has cast the kingdom as a "pariah" — making it clear Salman would likely have a tougher time making inroads with a potential Biden administration.
 Biden has also threatened to stop selling arms to Saudi Arabia, a top buyer of U.S. weaponry.

 "So there might be some cuts in terms of particular arms sales.
 There might be symbolic punishments.
 But the Biden administration is going to want a good relationship with Saudi Arabia despite the many problems," says Daniel Byman, a Middle East specialist at Georgetown University.

-The relationship with Hungary's Viktor Orban
+The relationship with Hungary's Orbán

-Europe's populists, often shunned by Brussels, have found a natural ally in President Trump, who shares their disdain for migrants, the media and dissent.
-But it's Hungary's prime minister, Viktor Orban, who leads the pack.
-He was the only European Union leader to endorse Trump in 2016.
-Four years and a White House visit later, Orban calls Trump a friend and predicts he will win reelection.
+Europe's populists, often shunned by Brussels, have found a natural ally in Trump, who shares their disdain for migrants, the media and dissent.
+But it's Hungary's prime minister, Orbán, who leads the pack.
+He was the only EU leader to endorse Trump in 2016.
+Four years and a White House visit later, Orbán calls Trump a friend and predicts he will win reelection.
 The populist leaders of Slovenia (Melania Trump's native country) and Serbia have also endorsed the president.

 Elections